-- information for the risk assessment questionnaire and signed accounting agreement (at the time of registration) - signed authorizations (POA) so we can represent you at the inspection - signed declaration regarding other EU companies you or your next of kin hold majority shares in. - We ask that you cooperate with us fully and promptly, to ensure a smooth launch for your business.
+- Information for the risk assessment questionnaire and signed accounting agreement (at the time of registration). - Signed authorizations (POA) so that we can represent you at the inspection. - Signed declaration regarding other EU companies you or your next of kin hold majority shares in.

+We ask that you cooperate with us fully and promptly to ensure a smooth launch for your business.

-Once the company is operational, we ask that you inform us without delay about any changes in the company, including modifications of company structure, address or activity, employees or salaries, new bank accounts opened inside or outside of Hungary, or anything else that affects accountancy or reporting.
-We are under strict deadlines and obligations to report these changes to the authorities, and failure to do so will result in serious fines for your business.
+Once the company is operational, we ask that you inform us without delay about any changes in the company for example: modifications of company structure, address, activity, number or positions of employees, salaries; new bank accounts opened inside or outside of Hungary or anything else that affects accountancy or reporting.
+We are under strict deadlines and obligations to report these changes to the authorities and failure to do so will result in serious fines for your business.

-IMPORTANT DATES:
+IMPORTANT DATES

-- fiscal year closing / reports due: May 31st for the previous fiscal year - VAT declarations and payments: on the 20th of each month, for the preceding month - payroll taxes & social contributions: on the 12th of each month, for the preceding month - corporate tax advances: paid quarterly on the 20th of July, October, January and April, in 4 equal installments, calculated on the basis of the previous closed fiscal year
+- Fiscal year closing reports are due: May 31st for the previous fiscal year. - VAT declarations and payments are due: on the 20th of each month for the preceding month. - Payroll taxes & social contributions are due: on the 12th of each month for the preceding month. - Corporate tax advances are paid quarterly on the 20th of July, October, January and April in 4 equal installments.
+They are calculated on the basis of the previous closed fiscal year.